Major film studios: Overview

-Meanwhile, Columbia Pictures is a wholly-owned subsidiary of Tokyo-based Sony Pictures Entertainment, and is the only US film studio owned by a foreign conglomerate.
-Universal is owned by Philadelphia-based (Comcast via NBCUniversal).
-Paramount is owned by Paramount Global, and Warner Bros. by Warner Bros.
-Discovery, both based in New York City.
-Most of today's Big Five also control subsidiaries with their own distribution networks that concentrate on arthouse pictures (e.g. Universal's Focus Features) or genre films (e.g. Sony's Screen Gems); several of these specialty units were shut down or sold off between 2008 and 2010.
+Meanwhile, Sony Pictures Motion Picture Group is a wholly owned subsidiary of Sony Pictures Entertainment, which is owned by Tokyo-based Sony Group Corporation and is the only US film studio owned by a foreign conglomerate.
+Universal, now owned by Philadelphia-based Comcast (via NBCUniversal), was previously owned by foreign companies including Japan's Matsushita Electric, Canada's Seagram, and France's Vivendi in succession.
+Warner Bros.
+Pictures reports to a corporation headquartered in New York City — Warner Bros.
+Discovery.
+Paramount Pictures reports to a corporation headquartered in Hollywood — Paramount Skydance.
+Most of today's Big Five also control subsidiaries with their own distribution networks that concentrate on arthouse pictures (e.g., Universal's Focus Features) or genre films (e.g., Sony's Screen Gems); several other specialty units were shut down or sold off between 2008 and 2010.

-Outside of the Big Five, there are several smaller U.S. production and distribution companies, known as independents or "indies".
-The leading independent producer/distributors such as Lionsgate, MGM (now owned by Amazon), A24, and STX Entertainment are sometimes referred to as "mini-majors".
-From 1998 through 2005, DreamWorks SKG commanded a large enough market share to arguably qualify it as a seventh major, despite its relatively small output.
-In 2006, DreamWorks was acquired by Viacom, Paramount's corporate parent.
+Outside of the Big Five, there are several smaller American production and distribution companies, known as independents or "indies".
+The leading independent producers and distributors such as Lionsgate Studios, the aforementioned Metro-Goldwyn-Mayer (now owned by Amazon), A24, and STX Entertainment, are sometimes referred to as "mini-majors".
+From 1998 through 2005, during a portion of the Big Six period, DreamWorks SKG commanded a large enough market share to arguably qualify it as a seventh major.
+In 2006, DreamWorks was acquired by Viacom, Paramount's then-corporate parent (Viacom, after other mergers and acquisitions and rebrandings, included its movie studio's well-known name when the parent company merged with National Amusements and Skydance Media to form Paramount Skydance Corporation in 2025).
 In late 2008, DreamWorks once again became an independent production company; its films were distributed by Disney's Touchstone Pictures until 2016, at which point distribution switched to Universal.

 Today, the Big Five major studios are primarily financial backers and distributors of films whose actual production is largely handled by independent companies – either long-running entities or ones created for and dedicated to the making of a specific film.
-For example, Disney and Sony distribute their films through affiliated divisions (Walt Disney Studios Motion Pictures and Sony Pictures Releasing, respectively) while the others function as both production and distribution companies.
-The specialty divisions often acquire distribution rights to pictures in which the studio has had no prior involvement.
+For example, Disney and Sony Pictures distribute their films through affiliated divisions (Walt Disney Studios Motion Pictures and Sony Pictures Releasing, respectively), while the others function as both production and distribution companies.
+The specialty divisions (such as Disney's Searchlight Pictures and Universal's Focus Features) often acquire distribution rights to films in which the studio has had no prior involvement.
 While the majors still do a modicum of true production, their activities are focused more in the areas of development, financing, marketing, and merchandising.
 Those business functions are still usually performed in or near Los Angeles, even though the runaway production phenomenon means that most films are now mostly or completely shot on location at places outside Los Angeles.

-The Big Five major studios are also members of the Motion Picture Association (MPA).
+The Big Five major studios are also members of the Motion Picture Association (MPA) and the Alliance of Motion Picture and Television Producers (AMPTP).